 Mike helped me this week with my photo.
 I’ve been so distracted with life lately and all of my ideas just seemed too… boring for me.
 But Mike had an idea and he was onto something.

 Camera and Lens: Canon EOS 5D Mark III with Canon EF35mm f/1.4L USM

-If you post your images on Instagram or any other social media, use the hashtag #2017project52 so that we can find your work and give it some love!
+If you post your images on Instagram or any other social media, use the hashtag #2018P52 so that we can find your work and share some hearts!